jcs090218/JCSUnity/docs/ScriptReference/Events/Destroy/JCS_DestroyObjectWithScreen.md

 # JCS_DestroyObjectWithScreen

-Destroy the gameobject when the object is no longer render on the screen.
+Destroy the game object when the object is no longer render on the screen.

 ## Variables